remp2020/remp/Mailer/README.md

 #### POST `/api/v1/users/bulk-subscribe`

-Bulk subscribe allows to subscribe and unsubscribe multiple users in one batch.
+Bulk subscribe allows subscribing and unsubscribing multiple users in one batch.
 For details about subscribe / unsubscribe see individual calls above.

 ##### *Headers:*